-Cross-group overlap is generally small: we observe slightly higher overlap between English pronouns and German articles than with race or religion, whereas race and religion show comparatively larger overlap (up to $\approx 17\%$), suggesting partially shared parameters associated with societal bias.
-Notably, the analysis suggests that grammatical number and person are encoded largely disjoint in model parameters (\emph{English Number} vs.\ \emph{English Person}), which we interpret as indicating an internal encoding that aligns with human conceptual structure, in contrast to the largely overlapping joint encoding of German gender-case-specific definite articles (likely related to syncretism in German articles compared to English pronouns).
+Cross-group overlap is generally smaller, although race and religion show comparatively larger overlap than most other cross-family pairs.

+\rev{We complement this weight-space view with a novel oriented cross-encoding matrix, formalized in Appendix~\ref{app:cross-encoding}.
+For each feature class, cross-encoding takes the \gradiend\ models that contain this class, aligns their signs toward it, and measures how strongly they encode probes from the other feature classes.
+The two analyses are complementary: Top-$k$ overlap compares pairwise \gradiend\ features by their affected parameters, whereas cross-encoding asks how \gradiend\ features encode probes from another.
+Thus, the former is a direct and inexpensive comparison of trained models, while the latter requires additional encoder evaluations but yields a feature-class-level view that is easier to interpret. }

+\rev{The feature-level matrix in Figure~\ref{fig:cross-encoding} reveals cross-domain associations that are less direct to read from the pairwise overlap matrix.
+For example, \emph{Muslim} is positively associated with \emph{Asian} and \emph{Black}, negatively associated with \emph{White}, and is the only race feature with a clearly negative (\emph{Neg}) sentiment association.
+In contrast, \emph{Christian} and \emph{Jewish} are more positively aligned with \emph{White}, while only \emph{Asian} is positively aligned with \emph{Muslim}.
+These patterns suggest that the model may encode \emph{Muslim} in a racialized and comparatively negative way.
+Separately, English pronoun gender (\emph{he}/\emph{she}) is associated with German grammatical gender in some cases (\emph{Masc.}/\emph{Fem.}), indicating that social and grammatical gender are not fully separated in the representation.
+We interpret these patterns as examples of hypotheses surfaced by the package rather than as conclusive findings. }